BI.ZONE summarizes results of the stay home initiative

 Further, BI.ZONE allowed access to the automated security control service — Perimeter Scanner and the automated tools for IT perimeter monitoring — Continuous Penetration Testing (CPT).
 The companies checked over 70,000 nodes on their external perimeters using these services.
 The scanning revealed more than 1,700 potential vulnerabilities, while every third application was found to have security misconfigurations.
 Thus, the businesses could evaluate their state of security and take appropriate measures.

-The initiative attracted banks, universities, transport companies, telecom providers, airports, power suppliers and other organisations.
+The initiative attracted banks, universities, transport companies, telecom providers, airports, power suppliers and other organizations.
 Two of our solutions, Perimeter Scanner and PhishZone, will continue to be available for free to protect your data in the changed threat environment.